ncf00003/LogisticsWebApplication/FinalReadMe.md

 # Overview
 **Project Name:** LogisticsWebApp

-**Description:** This webapp will aim to help the user keep track of shipments for a logistics company as well as provide accurate timing and dynamic quotes using normal and climate data in locations and stations in the route.
+**Description:** The application is designed for logistics companies to manage and track shipments, vehicles, and warehouses while offering dynamic routing and shipment dashboards.

 **Development Status:** In Development